Skip to content

 Rabbit Party no.2 - AW24 Show, 27th @ Strange Brew

 Somewhere between a gig and a fashion-show, Bristolian designer and founder of rabbit Sophie Spratley is bringing the Rabbit Party back to Bristol from its debut in January.
-The women's fashion brand, which "appeals to your inner child", will be brought to the stage of Strange Brew in full sound and colour as musicians vitalise the handcrafted clothes with a melodic energy.
-Class left-field musicianship is expected from a staple of Bristol's live independent music scene whilst the musical side of proceedings is surely not to be eclipsed by the quality of lavish garments on display.
+The women's fashion brand, which 'appeals to your inner child', will be brought to the stage of Strange Brew in full sound and colour as musicians vitalise the handcrafted clothes with a melodic energy.
+Class left-field musicianship is expected from a staple of Bristol's live independent music scene.
+The musical side of proceedings is undoubtedly not to be eclipsed by the quality of lavish garments on display.

 Thundercat, 30th @ Bristol Beacon

 March closes with one of the most anticipated shows this side of the new year.
-Thundercat is nothing short of a supernatural bassist, has to be seen live to be believed in his technical ability as a musician.
-Only matched in his skill on the instrument by his now extensive collaborations between the likes of Gorillaz, Rick James and Kendrick Lamar, Thundercat melds funk and progressive tendencies in his sound effortlessly.
-The one-man musical army will be playing in the wake of an inevitable brawl for tickets, so search far and wide for admission to a tour that is not one to be missed if you want to catch one of the biggest names on offer so far this year.
+Thundercat is nothing short of a supernatural bassist; it has to be seen live to be believed in his technical ability as a musician.
+Only matched in his skill on the instrument by his now extensive collaborations with the likes of Gorillaz, Rick James, and Kendrick Lamar, Thundercat melds funk and progressive tendencies in his sound effortlessly.
+The one-cat musical army will be playing in the wake of an inevitable brawl for tickets, so search far and wide for admission to a tour that is not one to be missed if you want to catch one of the biggest names on offer so far this year.

 The Wurzels, 31st @ The Fleece

-Bring your suspenders, straw hats and neckerchiefs as Bristol welcomes the Wurzels to the fleece just before April begins.
-For a band which needs little introduction, it would only be fitting the month would be ended by one of Somerset's most beloved acts.
-Cider and a scrumpy attitude will be required as tispy cheers from young and old are bound to fill the Fleece's concert room, coalescing around a love of the South West with a gusto that has stood the test of time.
-If you're looking for a joyful way to celebrate the end of term, stick around in Bristol for The Wurzels to make the journey home one full of happy hearts and ears buzzing with cheery sing-a-longs.
+Bring your suspenders, straw hats, and neckerchiefs as Bristol welcomes the Wurzels to the fleece just before April begins.
+For a band that needs little introduction, it would only be fitting the month would be ended by one of Somerset's most beloved acts.
+Cider and a scrumpy attitude will be required as tipsy cheers from young and old are bound to fill the Fleece's concert room, coalescing around a love of the South West with an enthusiasm that has stood the test of time.
+If you're looking for a joyful way to celebrate the end of term, stick around in Bristol for The Wurzels to make the journey home full of happy hearts and ears buzzing with cheery sing-a-longs.

 The Wurzels @ The Fleece | The Fleece